oyvfoss/pyiceproc/README.rst

 Modules
 '''''''''''''''''''

-´´load_and_convert.py´´
+´´sig_funcs.py´´

 Functions for loading one or several *.mat* files from a deployment.
-Reads to desired format, adds some metadata, stores as an *xarray* Dataset.
+Reads to desired format, reshapes to the desired (TIME, SAMPLE) 2d shape, adds some metadata, stores as an *xarray* Dataset.

+Function for calculating tilt from pitch and roll.